openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/create_html_component.rst

 #.
 Review the HTML markup.

 #.
 Accessibility Checker, which allows you to check HTML in the editor for various
    accessibility problems.
-For more information, see :ref:`Accessibility Checker
+For more information, see :doc:`../5_accessibility/accessibility_checker`.
-   <Accessibility Checker>`.

 .. note::